lulu70/vegan-site/content/recipes/home-made-falafel.md

 <Image filename='falafel-ingredients'/>

-4. Process all the ingredients together until the mixture reaches a texture that looks like tabouli salad or couscous, do not over-process it, we want to end up with small chunks and not a paste.
+4. Process all the ingredients together until the mixture reaches a texture that looks like tabbouleh salad or couscous, do not over-process it, we want to end up with small chunks and not a paste.

 <Image filename='falafel-mix'/>